Basis of Presentation and Significant Accounting Polices

 Research and development includes costs associated with developmental products not yet approved by the FDA as well as costs associated with bringing developmental products into advanced phase clinical trials as incurred.
 These costs consist primarily of pre-manufacturing and manufacturing drug costs, clinical trial execution, investigator payments, license fees, salaries, stock-based compensation and related personnel costs.
 Other costs include fees paid to consultants and outside service providers related to the development of the Company’s product candidates and other expenses relating to the design, development, and testing and enhancement of its product candidates.

-The Company earns substantially all its revenue from a research grant from CPRIT.
-The Company’s contract with CPRIT relates to developing a human TNFRSF25 agonist antibody for use in cancer patients through research and development efforts and a noncommercial license from CPRIT-funded research to CPRIT and other government agencies and institutions of higher education in Texas.
+The Company earns substantially all of its revenue from a research grant from the Cancer Prevention and Research Institute of Texas (CPRIT).
+The Company’s contract with CPRIT relates to Pelican developing a human TNFRSF25 agonist antibody for use in cancer patients through research and development efforts and the grant of a noncommercial license of the CPRIT-funded research to CPRIT and other government agencies and institutions of higher education in Texas.

 CPRIT advances grant funds upon request by the Company consistent with the agreed upon amounts and schedules as provided in the contract.
 Funds received are reflected in deferred revenue as a liability until revenue is earned.
 Grant revenue is earned and recognized when qualifying costs are incurred.